Spectral Gap of Metropolis Algorithms for Non-smooth Distributions under Isoperimetry: Numerical experiments

 From \Cref{fig:RWM_BayeLasso}, we observe that the estimated spectral gap of RWM scales as $\mcO(h^2)$ for small $h$, which agrees with our theoretical result in \Cref{thm:SpecRWN_convex}.
 Note the $y$-axis in the left figure is in the square root scale to better illustrate the $\mcO(h^2)$ scaling.
 Moreover, the $\mcO(h^2)$ scaling region becomes smaller as $\lambda$ increases (which corresponds to stronger non-smoothness), qualitatively verifying the step size constraint due to the non-smooth component in \eqref{eqn:h_RWM}.
 This can be partially explained by the fact that larger $\lambda$ leads to smaller acceptance rates, as shown in the right figure.

 In \Cref{fig:MALA_BayeLasso}, we observe that the estimated spectral gap of MALA scales as $\mcO(h)$ for small $h$, which agrees with our theoretical result in \Cref{thm:SpecMALA_convex}.
 Similar to RWM, the $\mcO(h)$ scaling region becomes smaller as $\lambda$ increases, qualitatively verifying the step size constraint in \eqref{eqn:h_MALA}.
-The estimation of the spectral gap is less stable compared to RWM, possibly due to statistical errors and suboptimality of the test functions.
+The estimation of the spectral gap is less stable compared to RWM, possibly due to the empirical approximation error of IACT and suboptimality of the test functions.

+Finally, we emphasize that the numerical experiments are designed only to \emph{qualitatively} validate the theoretical results, e.g., the predicted scaling of the spectral gap with respect to the step size $h$, and the step size constraints with respect to the regularization parameter $\lambda$.
+Because the constants in the theoretical bounds are not sharp, exact quantitative agreement is not expected.
+Nonetheless, the behaviors observed are consistent with our theory.